vkilohani/Object-Detection-In-An-Urban-Environment/README.md

 ### Training

 We can now launch an experiment with the Tensorflow object detection API.
 Move the `pipeline_new.config` to the `./experiments/new_experiment` folder.
 Configure it with appropriate augmentations and hyperparameters for training.
 Now from the root directory of the project launch the training process:
 * a training process:
 ```
-python experiments/model_main_tf2.py --model_dir=experiments/new_experiment/ --pipeline_config_path=experiments/new_experiment/pipeline_new.config
+python experiments/model_main_tf2.py --model_dir=experiments/new_experiment/ --pipeline_config_path=experiments/new_experiment/pipeline_new.config --checkpoint_every_n 500
 ```
 Once the training is finished, launch the evaluation process:
 * an evaluation process:
 ```
-python experiments/model_main_tf2.py --model_dir=experiments/new_experiment/ --pipeline_config_path=experiments/new_experiment/pipeline_new.config --checkpoint_dir=experiments/reference/
+python experiments/model_main_tf2.py --model_dir=experiments/new_experiment/ --pipeline_config_path=experiments/new_experiment/pipeline_new.config --checkpoint_dir=experiments/new_experiment/
 ```

 **Note**: Both processes will display some Tensorflow warnings, which can be ignored.
 You may have to kill the evaluation script manually using `CTRL+C`.

 To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/new_experiment/`.